Non-Discrimination and Sexual Misconduct Policy

-The College will make all reasonable efforts to ensure that future harassment, discrimination and misconduct does not occur, and that the complainant and those who participated in the investigation and hearing process do not experience any form of retaliation.
+The College will make all reasonable efforts to ensure that future harassment, discrimination and misconduct does not occur and that the parties and those who participated in the investigation and hearing process do not experience any form of retaliation.
 The College will also take appropriate steps to address the discriminatory effects of the misconduct including offering training programs, presentations that address issues of sex discrimination, sexual harassment and gender-based misconduct, as well as counseling services and academic support.

-Fr.
+College Chaplain, Fr.
 George H. Hill

 College Counseling Center